onap/integration/docs/docs_vFW_CNF_CDS.rst

 AAI                                                       Required for Inventory Cloud Owner, Customer, Owning Entity, Service, Generic VNF, VF Module
 SDC                                                       VSP, VF and Service Modeling of the CNF DMAAP                                                     Distribution of the onboarding package including CBA to all ONAP components
-SO                                                        Requires for Macro Orchestration using the generic building blocks CDS                                                       Resolution of cloud parameters including Helm override parameters for the CNF.
+SO                                                        Required for Macro Orchestration using the generic building blocks CDS                                                       Resolution of cloud parameters including Helm override parameters for the CNF.
 Creation of the multicloud/k8s profile for CNF instantion.
+Creation of configuration template and its instantiation
 SDNC (needs to include netbox and Naming Generation mS)   Provides GENERIC-RESOURCE-API for cloud Instantiation orchestration via CDS.
 Policy                                                    Used to Store Naming Policy AAF                                                       Used for Authentication and Authorization of requests